MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 In this case, the skip token encodes both the name and Id of the last customer in the response.
 It will use the name to determine which customer should appear first in the next page, and if there are customers with the same name, it will use the ID as a tie-breaker.

+> [!IMPORTANT]
+> You should not rely on the `DefaultSkipTokenHandler` generating the skip token in a specific format.
+We make no guarantee that this format may not change between library versions.

 If you wish to change how skip tokens are generated or how they're processed, you can replace the `DefaultSkipTokenHandler` with your own custom implementation of `SkipTokenHandler`.

 ## Creating a custom `SkipTokenHandler`